Nightguards, Mouthguards and Sleep Apnea Appliances in Glenview IL

 - Easy to clean and maintain

-How Can Gallery Park Dental Help?
+How Can Gallery Park Dental Help in Glenview?

 At Gallery Park Dental, we work closely with your physician to treat snoring and sleep apnea.
-Patient’s that have been diagnosed with mild or moderate sleep apnea will be evaluated by one of our dentist to determine if they are a candidate for an oral appliance.
-After an examination of the teeth, jaw, tongue, airway and any necessary x-rays, molds of your teeth will be taken to create at custom-fit appliance.
+Patient’s that have been diagnosed with mild or moderate sleep apnea will be evaluated by one of our dentists to determine if they are a candidate for an oral appliance.
+After an examination of the teeth, jaw, tongue, airway and any necessary x-rays, molds of your teeth will be taken to create the custom-fit appliance.
 Once fabricated, the appliance will be tried in and adjusted for maximum comfort and effectiveness.
 Your physician may then order a new sleep study to test the overall effectiveness of the appliance.

 If you snore or have been diagnosed with sleep apnea, call Gallery Park Dental in Glenview for your complimentary consultation today!